Nicklas373/kernel_xiaomi_msm8953-3.18-2/README.md

 dev/kasumi : Current clarity kernel branch, with eas merged and other kernel features that already detail on xda thread
              (This is almost force push build, but not always push on xda or telegram due private build).

-dev/kasumi-uc : Current clarity kernel branch, with underclocked cpu not gpu, however this branch is rare to update and
-                still on testing phase.
 ```

 ## About device